A Faster Algorithm for Cuckoo Insertion and Bipartite Matching in Large Graphs: Local Search Insertion and its Analysis

-For all other $i$ using lemmas~\ref{lem:expanhyper} and \ref{lem:expan} with probability $1-e^{-O(n^{0.5})}$.
-Note that we already proved that the maximum value of the sum of all the labels can be atmost $n^2$ (see discussion after Lemma~\ref{lem:graph}).
+as in the worst case the sum of all the labels can be atmost $n^2$ (see discussion after Lemma~\ref{lem:graph}).
+We now bound the expected sum of vertex labels of vertices in $V\setminus S$.
+Note that for $i$ such that $| N_i(R)) |\le n^{1/2}$ we bounded the sum by $n$ with probability $1$.

+For all other $i$ the sum is bounded by $O(n)$ with probability at least $1-e^{-O(n^{0.5})}$.
 This implies that for such $i$

-\end{proof} We obtain the following corollary about maximum matchings in left regular random bipartite graphs.
+We note that the above bound on expected run time of LSA holds in all cases whether an allocation exists or not. \end{proof} We obtain the following corollary about maximum matchings in left regular random bipartite graphs.
 Recall that a bipartite graph $G=(L\cup R;E)$ is $k$-left regular if each vertex $v\in L$ has exactly $k$ neighbors in $R$.

 \begin{corollary} For $k\ge 3$ and $c^*_{k}$ as defined in Theorem~\ref{thm:mainO}, let $G=(L\cup R;E)$ be a random $k$-left regular bipartite graph such that ${|L| / |R| }<c^*_{k}$.
 The local search allocation method obtains a maximum cardinality matching in $G$ in time $O(|R|)$ with probability $1-o(1)$. \end{corollary} \begin{proof} We assign label $0$ to each of the vertices in $R$ initially.
 Each vertex in $L$ can be considered as an item and let $R$ be the set of locations.
 The $k$ random choices for $v\in L$ (item) are the $k$ random neighbors of $v$.
 We can now find a matching for each $v\in L$ by using Algorithm~\ref{algo:orientEdge}. \end{proof}